executors/executors/wording_front_matter.md

 A `receiver` is simply a callback with a particular interface and semantics.
-Unlike a traditional callback which uses function-call syntax and a single signature that handles both success and error cases, a receiver has three separate channels for value, error, and “done” (aka cancelled).
+Unlike a traditional callback which uses function-call syntax and a single signature handling both success and error cases, a receiver has three separate channels for value, error, and “done” (aka cancelled).
 These are specified as customization points: `set_value`, `set_error`, and `set_done` in the `std::execution` namespace.

-A type `R` that satisfies the `receiver_of<R, Ts...>` concept supports the following syntax:
+A type `R` satisfying the `receiver_of<R, Ts...>` concept supports the following syntax:

 ```P0443
 std::execution::set_value(r, ts...); // success